Dibadi1384/BodyLanguageDetection/README.md

 - Supported formats: MP4, AVI, MOV, WMV, FLV, WebM, MKV

 ### Server Port
-- Backend: Port 5000 (configurable via environment variable)
+- Backend: Configurable via environment variable `PORT`.
+If not set, the backend will select an available port and write it to `Backend/.backend-port`.
-- Frontend: Port 3000 (React default)
+- Frontend: Port 3000 (React default).
+The Frontend dev server will attempt to discover the backend port by reading `Backend/.backend-port` or using the `VITE_API_URL` env variable.

 ## Development